projectsveltos/sveltos/docs/register/workload_identity.md

     *Cluster created as root*: Only the creating IAM entity has access by default.
 Delete and recreate the cluster as your IAM user, or add the IAM user via an EKS access entry using root credentials.

-    *AWS_REGION not set*: `--aws-region` is optional and falls back to the `AWS_REGION` environment variable injected by IRSA.
+    *AWS_REGION not set*: `--region` is optional and falls back to the `AWS_REGION` environment variable injected by IRSA.
 Set it explicitly in the flag if you see a region error.

 ??? example "GKE — Workload Identity"